 Don’t leave your keys in the hallway near the front door as fishing for vehicle keys through the letterbox is a prominent method of stealing them.
 Grabbing the signal will also be easier for the thieves if the keys are near the front door.

 When not in use store your keys in a security pouch.
 Security pouches are sometimes termed Faraday bags or RFID signal Fob Blocker/shields, these pouches will prevent the signal from your vehicle from being captured using electronic devices.

 The Police Preferred Specification

-Now throughout this blog I have made reference to Police Preferred Specification.
+Now, throughout this article I have made reference to Police Preferred Specification.
 Here at Secured by Design we work with manufacturers, the construction industry and standards authorities to ensure that security standards are current and updated to keep pace with emerging crime trends.
-Our Police Preferred Specification product based accreditation scheme has been operating for over 20 years and provides a recognised standard for all security products that are sufficiently robust to resist physical attack by casual and opportunistic burglars – it is the only way security products can attain police recognition.
+Our Police Preferred Specification product based accreditation scheme has been operating for nearly 25 years and provides a recognised standard for all security products that are sufficiently robust to resist physical attack by casual and opportunistic burglars – it is the only way security products can attain police recognition.

 The Secured by Design website also has a page which explains the different security standards for all manner of products https://www.securedbydesign.com/guidance/standards-explained